Skip to main content

 English language proficiency for admission to RMIT University.
 You can provide your results from one of these three options:

-• An accepted English language proficiency test
+• An accepted English language proficiency test; OR

-• An accepted English language provider: or
+• An accepted English language provider; OR

 • A recognised Australian or international qualification.